 There are lots of software development methodologies which propose different ways to achieve the desired result at a fair cost and short delivery time.
 These methodologies set up the framework that structures planning, controlling, and developing information systems.

 This article is a spotlight for the popular software development methodologies, their advantages and disadvantages.
-Below is a comprehensive list of the methodologies employed today in most software development companies.
+Below is a comprehensive list of the software development models employed today in most software development companies.

 - Agile Software Development

 - Scrum Development

 - FDD: Feature Driven Development

 - Lean Development